 January 25, 2019

 At some point, many older adults and their loved ones talk about moving out of the family home.
 But, it’s not always an easy decision.
-Many factors affect your choice to stay at home or move to a place that provides more support like assisted living.
+Many factors affect your choice to stay at home or move to assisted living.

 First of all, do some research on the features and services provided by assisted living.
 You may not know all that’s included.
 Then, compare assisted living and staying at home on several factors.
 Below, we’ve provided five common areas that you might want to consider as you make your decision.

 To start, safety is an important factor to consider.
 Many times, those who live at home do not have someone nearby in the event of an emergency.
 Also, many older homes need updates to flooring or bathrooms to make them safe.

 Each year, the CDC estimates 3 million senior adults need emergency care for injuries from a fall.
 Fall injuries – including head injuries or hip fractures – have serious effects on health.
 Assisted living communities are designed specifically to reduce the chance of falls and keep seniors safe.
 In addition, you have the peace of mind in knowing someone is always nearby to help.